The AA member, medications and other drugs

 The pamphlet states that there are exceptions to the rule.
 Sober alcoholics can easily become dependent on other drugs.
 Powerful opiate-based painkillers or benzodiazepines are a case in point.
 These substances are mood-altering and highly addictive.
 They can easily become a substitute for alcohol.

 AA experience has shown “that many alcoholics have a tendency to become dependent on drugs other than alcohol.
 There have been tragic incidents of alcoholics who have struggled to achieve sobriety only to develop a serious problem with a different drug.”

 Copyright – www.aa.org.
 “The AA member, medications, and other drugs.”

 The power of the 12 steps

-Although I had to be on medication for many years in recovery, when I was ready, I went through the steps.
-I found agnostic-friendly sponsors and was taken through the steps as an agnostic alcoholic.
+Although I had to be on medication for many years in recovery, when I was ready, I went through the program.
+I found agnostic-friendly sponsors and was taken through the steps.
 A miracle began to occur when I got to step eight.
 I will always be grateful to friends and sponsors who were supportive of my dual diagnosis.
-As a result of working through the first nine steps, I was able to let go of the medication.
+As a result of working through the first nine steps, I was able to let go of my medication.

-I have now been medication free for a very long time.
+I have now been medication-free for many years.
 The crippling anxiety and depression have left me.
 I can’t remember the last time I had a panic attack.
-My life is full and on the whole, I am happy and at peace.
-Of course, I still have the occasional bad day but who doesn’t?
+My life is full, and on the whole, I am happy and at peace.
+Of course, I still have the occasional bad day, but who doesn’t?

-“Medication enabled me to get well enough to work through the steps and the steps helped me to come off medication”
+“Medication enabled me to get well enough to work through the steps, and the steps, gradually, helped me to come off medication.”